Andy Hodgson

-Hodgson has also made other television appearances on shows such as This Morning, and has been heard on the fix radio.
-He also provided the voice-over for the majority of the advertising for bid.tv, as well as appearing in-vision for several of them.
+Hodgson has also made other television appearances on shows such as This Morning, and has been heard on Fix Radio.
+He also provided the voice-over for the majority of the advertising for bid.tv, as well as appearing in-vision for several of them, as well as being a presenter on the late night TV gambling programme Win Cash Live.

 Auctioneering career

 Bid TV

 From 2000 to 2010, Hodgson presented bid tv on Sunday between 3.00 pm and 6.30 pm, as well as being a stand-in presenter at other times of the week.
 He presented on the channel since its inception in the year 2000.
 He also provided the voice-over for the majority of their advertising, as well as appearing in-vision for several of them.